 For example, the Key Criteria for Cambridge Medical Admissions mentions ‘have excellent communication skills for use in the health care of diverse populations’.
-You could therefore include work experience from placements on a ward or from volunteering regularly with at care homes, interacting with residents and attending to their needs.
+You could therefore include work experience from placements on a ward or from volunteering regularly at care homes, interacting with residents and attending to their needs.

-Starting with interviews, the most important thing you can do is to practice talking about your work experience.
+Starting with Interviews, the most important thing you can do is to practice talking about your work experience.
 This can be with your friends or family.
 If we take the question ‘tell me about your work experience’ you will want to have a strong and concise answer to this.

 Begin with clear statements that effectively outlines your skills and abilities.
 This will help you come across as confident and passionate about your experience if you can easily explain it.
 As we keep mentioning, you must only include relevant details.

 Provide numerical evidence if it is possible, you want to be able to quantify your experience.
 Data, such as the number of sales made or the number of patients cared for is a strong way to show your impact.
 Then make sure to conclude what you learnt from your experience, the insights it has given you or the skills you have gained and what you would like to do with the experience and how it relates to the degree course content.